 The Early History of Cars in Egypt

 In the 1920s, cars were still relatively new in Egypt.
 By the end of 1905, there were only around 110 motorized vehicles in Cairo and 56 in Alexandria.
 The Royal Automobile Club of Egypt (R.A.C.E.) opened in April 1924, and by 1927, it had 600 members, indicating how many more cars had been brought into the country in the intervening years (here's a cool website that briefly summarizes Egypt's history of motoring.).
 Fiat was one of the makes definitely found in Egypt in the 1920s, and I made the logical guess that it was likely the Fiat 501, based on the production schedule.
 Here's a video of the Fiat 501 in action.
 As you can see, not a ton of room for five people to fit in there!

-Per Wikipedia, downtown Cairo was designed by prestigious French architects commissioned by Khedive Ismail Pasha, who wanted to make Cairo even better than Paris and to be the jewel of the Orient.
+Per Wikipedia, downtown Cairo was designed by prestigious French architects commissioned by Khedive Ismail Pasha, who wanted to make Cairo even better than Paris.
+His dream was to make it "the jewel of the Orient."
 Ismail stressed the importance of European style urban planning, "to include broad, linear gridded streets, geometric harmony and modern European architectural style."
 Indeed, looking at photos from the time, the French architecture at times makes it almost indistinguishable from a French city.
 Here's a website full of photos of old Cairo: https://www.messynessychic.com/2019/03/15/paris-or-egypt-100-yeas-ago-it-was-hard-to-tell-the-difference/, and a Facebook page with the same.